Danielkaas94/CMDFun/README.md

 # CMDFun 👨‍💻
-Maybe this repository will get a new name, When I started this project, I wanted to get some values from the command-line interface.
+Maybe this repository will get a new name.
+When I started this project, I wanted to get some values from the command-line interface.
 Instead this is also a collection of methods.
 There is most likely two versions of the same method, a collection of "Gist".

-Here is an example, two versions of the same method  👀
+Here is an example: Two versions of the same method.  👀
 ```csharp
         /// <summary>
         /// Converts dash/underscore delimited words into camel casing.